microsoft/migrate-spring-apps-to-azure-training/01-migrate-spring-cloud-application/README.md

 - Go to the overview page of your Azure Spring Cloud server, and select "Config server" in the menu
 - Configure the repository we previously created:
   - Add the repository URL.
 To save time, we host a public repository with the configuration for Piggy Metrics at `https://github.com/yevster/piggymetrics-config.git`.
 However, in real-world a private repository would be used.
-A Private Access Token can then be entered by clicing the link under "Authentication".
+A Private Access Token can then be entered by clicking the link under "Authentication".
 For the purposes of this lab, let the Authentication type remain `Public`, and click "Apply":

   ![Config server setup](media/01-config-server-setup.png)